LiliaFramework/Lilia/documentation/docs/libraries/lia.database.md

 **Purpose**

-Waits for all tables to finish loading.
+Waits for all tables to finish loading and returns a promise.

 **Parameters**